 Common causes of illegal tissue residues include:

 - Using a shorter withdrawal period than what’s stated on the drug’s label.
-It’s important to note that if a higher-than-approved dose is given, the labeled withdrawal period may not be long enough to allow the drug in the edible tissues to deplete to levels that are at or below the tolerance.
+If a higher-than-approved dose is given, the labeled withdrawal period may not be long enough to allow the drug in the edible tissues to deplete to levels that are at or below the tolerance.

 - Using a drug in an extra-label manner without a veterinarian’s involvement.
-It’s also important to note that the veterinarian is responsible for establishing a “substantially extended withdrawal period” when a drug is used in an extra-label manner.
+The veterinarian is responsible for establishing a “substantially extended withdrawal period” when a drug is used in an extra-label manner.
 (For more information about extra-label drug use in food-producing animals, please see Title 21, Code of Federal Regulations, Section 530, Subpart C.)

 - Which animals were treated;